Acetazolamide 250mg (formerly known as Diamox) for the treatment of altitude sickness available to buy online from Dr Fox.Start order

 People allergic to sulpha containing drugs should not take Diamox.

 Dr Fox supplies 250mg Diamox tablets on prescription at a dose of one twice daily for early symptoms of mountain sickness.
-The dose is the same where forced ascent cannot be avoided.
-For Diamox dosage details.
+Where forced ascent cannot be avoided the dose is half a tablet (125mg Diamox) twice daily.

 The dose of 250mg Diamox tablets for sleep disturbance is half a tablet (125mg Diamox) twice daily.